bradgwest/paap/write/paper.md

 groups of work (e.g. ancient east Asian art).
 Yet clustering images has been historically difficult due to the difficulty in defining relevant features, and issues defining distance metrics that are effective in the high dimensionality data space of complex images.
-An alternative to these two problems, is to learn an efficient representation of the input image through a deep NN.
+An alternative to these two problems is to learn an representation of the input image through a deep NN.

-In this work, we replicate a CNN clustering algorithm, Deep Embedded Convolutional Embedded Clustering (DCEC) first proposed by Guo et al., 2017[@Guo_et_al_2017] and adapted by Castellano and Vessio, 2020[@Castellano_and_Vessio_2020] to an art specific dataset.
+In this work, we replicate a CNN clustering algorithm, Deep Embedded Convolutional Embedded Clustering (DCEC) first proposed by Guo et al.
+[@Guo_et_al_2017]
+and adapted by Castellano and Vessio [@Castellano_and_Vessio_2020] to an art specific dataset.
 DCEC is composed of two components, a convolutional autoencoder (CAE) and a clustering layer attached to the CAE.
 Autoencoders perform non-linear dimension reduction of the